 2.3.
-Systems and components important to safety are further categorized into safety systems, safety features for design extension conditions (DEC), and safety related systems in accordance with the IAEA Safety Glossary [11], as follows:
+Systems and components important to safety are further categorized into safety systems, safety features for design extension conditions (DEC), and safety related systems in accordance with the IAEA Nuclear Safety and Security Glossary [11], as follows:

-(a) Safety systems consist of the protection system, the safety actuation systems and the safety system support features;
+(a) Safety systems consist of: the protection system, the safety actuation systems and the safety system support features;

-- (b) Safety features for design extension conditions are items that are designed to perform a safety function for or that have a safety function in design extension conditions; - (c) Safety related systems are systems important to safety that are not part of a safety system, such as systems for monitoring the availability of safety systems.
+- (b) Safety features for design extension conditions-are: items that are designed to perform a safety function for or that have a safety function in design extension conditions; - (c) Safety related systems are: systems important to safety that are not part of a safety system, such as systems for monitoring the availability of safety systems.

-Plant equipment Items important to safety Safety systems Safety related items Safety features for DEC Protection systems Safety actuation systems Safety system support features Reactor control important to safety I&C for: Mobile/ supplementar y emergency power generators Emergency water makeup Instrumentati on for operating under extreme conditions Additional power backup and control measures Initiation I&C for: Reactor trip Emergency core cooling Decay heat removal Dynamic confinement isolation Confinement heat removal I&C for command and monitoring: Safety parameter command and display consoles and panels Actuation I&C for: Reactor trip Emergency core cooling Decay heat removal Confinement isolation Confinement heat removal I&C for: Emergency power supply systems Plant control systems Control rooms I&C Radiation monitoring system I&C associated with operation and state of the safety systems HVAC for controlled and supervised areas CCTV for operation Vibration monitoring system Fuel handling and storage I&C Communication I&C fire detection and suppression Access control I&C for: Off-line water demineralizin g plant Off-line water treatment systems Some plant auxiliary systems Comfort HVAC for non- controlled/non -supervised areas
+Plant equipment Safety features for DEC es Protection Safety system Safety related items Items not important to safety I&C for: Mobile/ supplementar y emergency power generators Emergency water makeup Instrumentati on for operating under extreme conditions Additional power backup and control measures Initiation I&C for: Reactor trip Emergency core cooling Decay heat removal Dynamic confinement isolation Confinement heat removal I&C for command and monitoring: Safety parameter command and display consoles and panels Actuation I&C for: Reactor trip Emergency core cooling Decay heat removal Confinement isolation Confinement heat removal features I&C for: Emergency power supply Reactor control systems Plant control systems Control rooms I&C Radiation monitoring system I&C associated with operation and state of the safety systems HVAC for controlled and supervised areas CCTV for operation Vibration monitoring system Fuel handling and storage I&C Communication I&C fire detection and suppression Access control I&C for: Off-line water demineralizin g plant Off-line water treatment systems Some plant auxiliary systems Comfort HVAC for non- controlled/non -supervised areas

-Note: CCTV - closed circuit television; HVAC - heating, ventilation and air-conditioning; I&C - instrumentation and control.
+Note: CCTV closed circuit television; HVAC heating, ventilation and air conditioning; I&C instrumentation and control.

 FIG. 1.
 Examples of instrumentation and control systems of a research reactor classified in accordance with their importance to safety.
+CCTV - closed circuit television; DEC - design extension conditions; HVAC - heating, ventilation and air-conditioning; I&C - instrumentation and control.

 2.4.
-A graded approach to the application of safety requirements for a research reactor is required: see Requirement 12 of SSR-3 [1].
+A graded approach to the application of safety requirements for a research reactor is required: (see Requirement 12 of SSR-3 [1];]).
 For instrumentation and control systems important to safety, the extent to which a graded approach is applied should be clearly justified in the safety analysis report (the factors to be considered are listed in para.
 2.17 of SSR-3 [1]).
 Recommendations on the application of the graded approach are provided in SSG-22 [13].

-CLASSIFICATION OF INSTRUMENTATION AND CONTOL SYSTEMS
+CLASSIFICATION OF INSTRUMENTATION AND CONTROL SYSTEMS